2010 Cincinnati Reds season

-The 2010 Cincinnati Reds season was the 141st season for the franchise in Major League Baseball, and their 8th at Great American Ball Park in Cincinnati.
+The 2010 Cincinnati Reds season was the 141st season for the franchise in Major League Baseball, and their eighth at Great American Ball Park in Cincinnati.
 The Reds began their season at home against the St. Louis Cardinals on April 5, losing 11 to 6.
-Cincinnati was coming off a 78-84 (.481) season and fourth place in the NL Central.
+Cincinnati was coming off a 78-84 (.481) season and fourth place in the National League Central.
 The Reds were managed by Dusty Baker, who was in his third season with the team.
 His coaches were Mark Berry (third base), Billy Hatcher (first base), Brook Jacoby (hitting), Juan Lopez (bullpen), Bryan Price (pitching), and Chris Speier (bench).
 For the second year in a row, Cincinnati hosted the Major League Baseball Civil Rights Game.
 They played St. Louis Cardinals and won 4 to 3.
 The majority owner of the Cincinnati Reds was Robert Castellini; the general manager was Walt Jocketty.
 Their home field was Great American Ball Park.

 The Cincinnati Reds clinched the National League Central division and a trip to the MLB postseason on September 28 by a walk-off home run from outfielder Jay Bruce.
-This was the first time the Reds were in the postseason since the 1995 season.
+This was the first time the Reds were in the postseason since the 1995 season, and their first winning season since 2000.
 The 2010 season ended when the Reds were swept by the Philadelphia Phillies in the NLDS.